-2009 2009 2009 \$ '000 Budget Actual Variance

-REVENUES

-Interest & Investment Revenue

-U

-Council received interest revenue of \$3.032M which was below the original budget by \$751K (-20%) This reduced interest revenue is largely attributed to a reduction in the interest rates applicable to long and short term investments as well as the reduction in the mark to market valuation of a number of CDO investments held for trading as part of the former Lehman Bros Individually Managed Portfolio.

-Official interest rates fell from 7.25% in July 2008 to 3% in June 2009

-Operating Grants & Contributions
+\$'000 2009 Budget 2009 Actual 2009 riance REVENUES 200,000 Interest & Investment Revenue Council received interest revenue of \$3.032M which was below the original budget by \$751K (-20%) 3,783 3,032 (751) (20%) U This reduced interest revenue is largely attributed to a reduction in the interest rates applicable to long and short term investments as well as the reduction in the mark to market valuation of a number of CDO investments held for trading as part of the former Lehman Bros Individually Managed Portfolio.
+Official interest rates fell from 7.25% in July 2008 to 3% in June 2009 Operating Grants & Contributions 5,821 6,949 1,128 19% F Council's revenue from Operating Grants and Contributions exceeded the original budget by \$1.13M.

-F

-Council's revenue from Operating Grants and Contributions exceeded the original budget by \$1.13M.
 Council received an additional \$203K in respect of the Financial Assistance Grant compared to the original budget.
 The Federal Government as part of its economic stimulus package also brought forward the payment of the 2009/10 Financial Assistance Grant.
 This represented an additional \$670K that was required to be recognised as revenue in 2008/09 and was not included in the original budget.
 These funds will be utilised to assist with funding the 2009/10 budget as per the adopted 2009/13 Management Plan.

-Council received an additional \$254K from the Department of Environment Climate Change & Water under the Water & Sustainability Improvement Program as well as \$100K from Sydney Water for a Business Audit program.
+Council received an additional \$254K from the Department of Environment Climate Change & Water under the Water & Sustainability Improvement Program as well as \$100K from Sydney Water for a Business Audit program. · Capital Grants and Contributions Council has brought to account \$57.9M of contributed assets in 2008/09 arising from major development activity within the City as a number of these development involve the provision of public infrastructure benefits with the control and ownership of these assets being vested with Council.
+12,988 64,340 51,352 395% F Council was successful in receiving a number of unbudgeted capital grants during 2008/09.
+The major grants received are listed below: The Federal Government approved a \$3.5M grant towards the construction of the Ryde Community & Sports Centre at ELS Hall Park .
+Council received the 1st instalment of this grant of \$1.75M in 2008/09.
+The Federal Government provided one-off funding of \$381K as part of the Regional and Local Community Infrastructure Program for ready to proceed community infrastructure projects.
+These funds were put towards the Field of Mars walking trails project.
+Council received additional grant funding under the Federal Government Roads to Recovery Program of \$221K for the reconstruction of Lakeside Avenue (Wingate Avenue to Hillview Street).
+Council had originally budgeted to receive \$10M in Section 94 Developer Contributions during 2008/09.
+As a result of the Global Financial Crisis, Council only received \$1.2M in cash contributions, which was below the original budget by \$8.7M.
+Council did receive Section 94 contributed assets to the value of \$1.7M.

 Note 16.
-Material Budget Variations (continued)
+Material Budget Variations (cont.)